-Rebecca Brigham, a clinical associate professor and assistant dean of field education at UNC School of Social Work, is retiring after nearly 40 years of service to children, families and to the state of North Carolina.
-Brigham’s retirement is effective Feb.
-1, 2023.
+Rebecca Brigham, a clinical associate professor and assistant dean of field education at UNC School of Social Work, retired in February 2023, after nearly 40 years of service to children, families and to the state of North Carolina.

 Brigham, whom colleagues described as a “visionary who positioned the field education program to be a national leader in student advising, community collaboration and preparation for the future,” joined the School of Social Work as a clinical assistant director and director of field education in 2004.
 She was named an assistant dean in 2016.

 “Rebecca has dedicated herself to our students’ professional growth and development,” said Dean Ramona Denby-Brinson in a recent announcement about Brigham’s retirement.
 “Her work will have lasting impact.”

 Prior to joining the School of Social Work faculty, Brigham worked for more than 20 years in public child welfare services, both in the county and state levels and in private, not-for-profit agencies, focusing primarily on foster care and adoption services.